DBZoo - Talent without discipline is like an Octopus on rollerskates.

 Scripts will want to maintain state information across activations.

 A cache of historical event data for all messages that have been seen on the bus will be available to the scripts.
 This historical data will be augmented with the date/time that it was received/sent.
-As memory on our HAH is tightly bounded we will only keep the last message for a source/class type.
-A limited number of messages will be cached once full the last recorded will be dropped (LIFO - last in first out).
+As memory on our HAH is tight we will only keep the last message for a source/class type.

 function init()